keduba/my_test/content/post/the-blue-screen-of-death/index.md

 B. You have a Linux:

 * There are native disk creators.
-Search for this term on you Linux PC and it should briing up the application for you.
+Search for this term on your Linux PC and it should bring up the application for you.
 If you don't find it, you can try [Ventoy](https://www.ventoy.net).
 The good thing about Ventoy is that it allows you to write multiple OS `.iso`'s without blinking.
 Then you can pick and choose.
 After the initial setup, having an OS is as simple as copying the .iso file to the flash drive.
 * After it's downloaded, run `rufus`, selecting the `.iso`, choosing **GPT** for the partition type.
 Most of the default settings work just fine.
 Hit `START`, accept the warning and come back around 3 - 6 minutes.
 * I have to say that this process is going to be run on a different computer whether a spare one, a friend's or at the library because we are assuming that your computer is currently comatose and on life support.